 - Keep these areas properly ventilated to remove moisture

-- Inspecting incoming packages for cockroaches prior to bringing the items inside
+- Inspecting incoming packages for cockroaches before bringing the items inside